HBO Max had an excellent 2021 – but 2022 may not be so rosy

 Netflix, on the other hand, reported an almighty 214 million paid subscribers as of Q3 2021 – with that figure expected to further inflate in Q4 thanks to the meteoric success of Squid Game.

 Evidently, HBO Max has a job on its hands in 2022.
-The platform's rollout across Europe should help to build its subscriber based further but, with even more competition arriving in the form of Paramount Plus (a Halo TV show, anyone?) and Pluto TV, HBO's streamer will need to work hard to convince potential customers to part with yet more of their hard-earned cash.
+The streaming service's rollout across Europe should help to build its subscriber based further but, with extra competition coming in the form of Paramount Plus (Halo TV show, anyone?) and Pluto TV, HBO Max will need to work hard to convince potential customers to part with more of their hard earned cash.

 - These are the best HBO Max movies to stream right now